fireinrain/github-trending/README.md

 * 【2024-02-01】[holoiso-staging / releases](https://github.com/holoiso-staging/releases) - To whom shall install
 ## Rust

+* 【2024-03-20】[apache / arrow\-rs](https://github.com/apache/arrow-rs) - Official Rust implementation of Apache Arrow
+* 【2024-03-20】[Universal-Debloater-Alliance / universal-android-debloater-next-generation](https://github.com/Universal-Debloater-Alliance/universal-android-debloater-next-generation) - Cross-platform GUI written in Rust using ADB to debloat non-rooted Android devices.
+Improve your privacy, the security and battery life of your device.
+* 【2024-03-20】[mozilla / sccache](https://github.com/mozilla/sccache) - Sccache is a ccache\-like tool.
+It is used as a compiler wrapper and avoids compilation when possible.
+Sccache has the capability to utilize caching in remote storage environments, including various cloud storage options, or alternatively, in local storage.
+* 【2024-03-20】[ameknite / rust\-ci\-cd\-template](https://github.com/ameknite/rust-ci-cd-template) - Template to maintain a rust project running CI/CD with Github Workflows.
+* 【2024-03-20】[seanmonstar / reqwest](https://github.com/seanmonstar/reqwest) - An easy and powerful Rust HTTP Client
 * 【2024-03-19】[wez / wezterm](https://github.com/wez/wezterm) - A GPU\-accelerated cross\-platform terminal emulator and multiplexer written by @wez and implemented in Rust
 * 【2024-03-19】[sharkdp / bat](https://github.com/sharkdp/bat) - A cat(1) clone with wings.
 * 【2024-03-19】[tokio\-rs / tokio](https://github.com/tokio-rs/tokio) - A runtime for writing reliable asynchronous applications with Rust.
 Provides I/O, networking, scheduling, timers, ...